With all the uncertainty surrounding Trump’s tax plan, tax-saving tips for small business owners are as important as ever.

-Finding ways to provide tax-exempt fringe benefits to employees can be an effective strategy for business owners interested in minimizing small business taxes and obtaining a loan one day.
+Finding ways to provide tax-exempt fringe benefits to employees can be an effective strategy for business owners interested in minimizing small business taxes.

 This article will detail over a dozen actionable tax-exempt fringe benefits you can use to add value for employees without increasing your tax burden.

-Fringe benefits are items or services that an employer provides to an employee for mutual benefit, such as increasing productivity and efficiency.
+Fringe benefits are items or services that an employer provides to an employee for mutual benefits, such as increasing productivity and efficiency.

 Though the IRS lists some exclusions in section 2 of the Employer’s Tax Guide to Fringe Benefits (Publication 15-B) it is not required that businesses include the value of the following fringe benefits in an employee’s pay: